Host a website anonymously from home using a Raspberry Pi

 - Create a Cloudflare DNS record (CNAME) pointing your hostname to the tunnel UUID under cfargotunnel.com.

-After this, visitors access your site via Cloudflare while your Raspberry Pi origin remains private and inaccessible to direct scans.
+Visitors then access the site via Cloudflare, keeping the Raspberry Pi origin private and shielded from direct scans.

 Consult the official Cloudflare Tunnel documentation for detailed policy guidance.

-Layered defences ensure anonymous home hosting remains robust even if one control fails:
+Layered security measures ensure Raspberry Pi home hosting remains robust even if one control fails:

 - Protect sensitive routes with Cloudflare Zero Trust policies or service tokens.